-After two days of hiking I finally began hiking adjacent to the rim where I set up camp for an absolutely gorgeous sunset.
+After two full days of hiking, I finally began hiking adjacent to the rim where I set up camp for an absolutely gorgeous sunset.

 The next day I started the descent into the canyon and it was actually my first time in the canyon proper of Zion National Park, an amazingly beautiful place from Angel’s Landing, to the famous Moonlight Buttress climb.